Info-443-Autumn-2023/info-443-homepage-project/README.md

 [4 or more OOP patterns]

 Observer Pattern - One-to-many dependency between objects.
 When one object changes state, all it its dependencies are notified and updated.
-Can be found at ``.
+Can be found at `src/components/services/item.jsx`.

 Strategy Pattern - The Strategy Design pattern is a design pattern that encapsulates similar algorithms to enable the component to be interchangeable.
-In the HomePage application, the toggle component
+In the HomePage application, the toggle (`src/components/toggles`)

-Decorator Pattern - bookmark compoenent
+Decorator Pattern - Provides flexibility to subclassing to extend functionality.

 Iterator Pattern - Services compoenent